The Burning Mill: Plot

-At Dragonstone and the Crownlands

-Erryk and Arryk Cargyll are buried together.
+Meanwhile, Erryk and Arryk Cargyll are buried together at Dragonstone, following their duel.
 Rhaenys suggests to Rhaenyra that Alicent might be persuaded against war.
-Rhaenyra sends her youngest sons Joffrey, Aegon "the Younger", and Viserys away to the Eyrie to continue House Targaryen should the Blacks fail, with the Lady Jeyne Arryn taking Joffrey to ward.
+Rhaenyra sends her youngest sons Joffrey, Aegon "the Younger", and Viserys away to the Eyrie to continue House Targaryen should the Blacks fail, with Lady Jeyne Arryn taking Joffrey to ward.
 Rhaena is instructed to accompany them, but feels demotivated as she believes the reason to be her not having a dragon.
 She is mollified, however, when Rhaenyra entrusts four dragon eggs in her care.

 En route to Harrenhal, Gwayne and a few soldiers recklessly head to a small village seeking amusement.
 Criston angrily races after them and rebukes them for their foolishness.
 Baela, patrolling the area on Moondancer, sees them and charges towards them, but they take cover in a nearby forest.
 Baela reports this to Rhaenyra's councilors, who strongly suggest the use of dragons in the war.
 For her warning about Arryk, Rhaenyra rewards Mysaria with a place at court.
 Mysaria advises Rhaenyra on how to find Alicent in King's Landing.
 After reading Alicent's recent message, Rhaenyra decides to try and meet with her.

-In King's Landing, cont.

 Rhaenyra and one of her guards sneak into King's Landing.
 Disguised as a septa, Rhaenyra approaches Alicent while she is at prayer in a sept and they discuss recent events leading to the conflict.
 Rhaenyra realizes that Alicent misunderstood Viserys' dying words about the Song of Ice and Fire prophecy, mistaking her son for Aegon the Conqueror.
-Distraught by the revelation, Alicent dismisses Rhaenyra anyway, claiming the war can no longer be avoided.
+Though distraught by the revelation, Alicent dismisses Rhaenyra anyway, claiming the war can no longer be avoided.